Nithish98/semantic-search/README.md

 ## Model Deployment
-   Due to compute constrains only title of the question is used during deployment.
+   Due to compute constrains only BERT with title of the question is used during deployment.
-   Flask api is used to host the applicaton in local machine. ngrok is used to tunnel local host in to public network.
+   Flask api is used to host the applicaton in local machine.
+   ngrok is used to tunnel local host in to public network.